 Chondrules are not present in Orgueil, which reflects either a characteristic at the time of formation or is a result of later aqueous alteration (Macke et al., 2011).
 The rare fragmental olivine grains that are present were likely added by impactors after the aqueous alteration episodes (Alfing et al., 2019).
 Only a single aqueously altered CAI has been identified in the least altered CI chondrite Ivuna (Frank et al., 2011), but presolar grains of graphite, diamond (the highest content known), corundum, silicon-carbide, chromium-oxide, and FeNi-sulfide do occur, as well as a new MgAlCr mineral.
 Utilizing Raman spectroscopy and a microprobe, the latter measuring the isotopes of interstellar grains at a size range ≤500 atoms, it was discovered that some high-density crystalline graphite grains and some low-density, glassy, kerogen-type carbon grains present in Orgueil contain highly anomalous C-, Ca-, and Ti-isotopic compositions.
 These findings suggest a derivation of the graphite and kerogen-type carbon grains from stellar objects such as low-metallicity AGB stars and Type II supernovae, respectively (Jadhav et al., 2007, 2010; Wopenka et al., 2011).

 Some regions in Orgueil and certain other meteorites contain 54Cr-rich grains, likely carried by nanoscale (<200 nm) Cr-spinel particles (Qin et al., 2010, 2011).
-This 54Cr isotope anomaly was heterogeneously distributed throughout the protoplanetary disk, and evidence favors an injection of these grains as well as others through a late Type II supernova event.
+This 54Cr isotope anomaly was heterogeneously distributed throughout the protoplanetary disk.
+Evidence favors an injection of these grains and other isotopically anomalous grains through a late Type II supernova event.
 Observed variability of 54Cr among the different meteorite classes suggests that the supernova dust contamination occurred during the active formation of the solar protoplanetary disk.
-The ε54Cr values among the different meteorite groups was shown by Sugiura and Fujiya (2014) to be positively correlated with their respective parent body accretion ages estimated by various methods (see diagram below).
+The ε54Cr values among the different meteorite groups were shown by Sugiura and Fujiya (2014) to be positively correlated with their respective parent body accretion ages estimated by various methods (see diagram below).
 This correlation attests to a temporal variation in 54Cr anomalies among meteorite groups in the early Solar System.
 It is considered by Sugiura and Fujiya (2014) that 54Cr carrier grains were injected into the outer protoplanetary disk by a nearby supernova, and that these grains subsequently spread by diffusion and were transported inward by advection.
 The meteorites NWA 011 and Tafassasset, potentially genetically related under a proposed reclassification as 'ténéréites' (Agee et al., 2020), are shown to be exceptions to this correlation trend.
 They were perhaps part of a body which formed early in the inner disk and was subsequently scattered into the outer asteroid belt where CR-like carbonaceous chondrite material was then accreted (Sugiura and Fujiya, 2014).

 Time of Accretion vs. ε54Cr for Meteorite Groups